learn-co-curriculum/mobile-development-curriculum/marks-rough-drafts/3-1-object-orientation-drafts.md

 )
 ```

-This is the initialization method that every other way of creating an `NSMutableArray` object will have to pass through at some point.
-We can get to this state manually by using the default initializer `init` and then calling the `addObjectsFromArray:` method to insert the list of objects into the array:
+The role of a designated initializer is that it returns an instance of the given class (`NSMutableArray` in this case) that's considered prepared enough for actual use.
+We could get to this state manually by using the default initializer `init` and then calling the `addObjectsFromArray:` method to insert the list of objects into the array:

 ```objc
 // manual set up